 Storage cost is a major limitation of using Bitcoin.
-By early 2017, if you wanted a short Bitcoin transaction confirmation time, you had to pay around 25 US cents in transaction fees [6], which is around 1 US cent per byte of arbitrary data stored, or ten million US dollars per gigabyte.
-Compare that to the cost of Amazon Glacier (used for long-term, secure, durable data storage): currently 0.004 US dollars per gigabyte-month, so 40 US dollars to store a gigabyte for over 800 years (assuming storage costs stay constant, whereas in fact they are likely to go down over time.)
+As of early 2017, if you wanted a short Bitcoin transaction confirmation time, you had to pay around 25 US cents in transaction fees [6].
+That works out to around 1 US cent per byte of arbitrary data stored, or ten million US dollars per gigabyte.
+Compare that to the cost of Amazon Glacier (used for long-term, secure, durable data storage): currently 0.004 US dollars per gigabyte-month, so 40 US dollars to store a gigabyte for 10000 months (i.e. long enough to be effectively forever).

-$^{^{2}}$ BigchainDB began as a project within ascribe.io, which offers a service to record art attribution, transfer, consignment and loan records on the Bitcoin blockchain.
+2BigchainDB began as a project within within ascribe.io, which offers a service to record art attribution, transfer, consignment and loan records on the Bitcoin blockchain.